nalinbhatt/Data_Science_Projects/README.md

 # Data_Science_Projects
-Machine Learning and Exploratory Data Analysis project repository.
+A Machine Learning and Exploratory Data Analysis project repository.

-### Note - Current progress is on the Nalin branch

 ### Current projects(in progress)-
 DiabetesDecisionTree...

+#### Note - Diabetes Decision Tree can be found on the Nalin branch.